 The marquee fish is the walleye, although it’s best thought of as a catch-and-release proposition as the state has a walleye consumption advisory against eating any because of high levels of mercury.

 The dam at Franklin Falls created this lake along the Saranac River, so the shore is a bit different than a glacier-dug lake.
 The state launch can be used for motor boats, but Franklin Falls is shallow enough that only small boats should be launched.
-The launch is unpaved and somewhat rough, and boaters should take care since the reservoir is generally shallow with rocks and stumps lurking just under the surface in some spots.
+The launch is unpaved and somewhat rough, and boaters should take care since the reservoir is generally shallow with rocks and stumps lurking just under the surface in many spots.